What happens when generative AI models train recursively on each others' outputs?: Discussion

 \section{Discussion}

 \para{Limitations.} Our work has several limitations.
-First, we outline objections to our claims about the increasing presence of generated outputs in training datasets (e.g.~\cite{drayson2025machine}) and counterarguments in Appendix~\ref{appx:counterarguments}.
-Second, our theoretical framework assumes that new data in model updates is purely synthetic.
+We discuss possible objections to our claims about the increasing presence of generated outputs in training datasets (e.g.~\citep{drayson2025machine}) in Appendix~\ref{appx:counterarguments}.
+Also, our theoretical framework assumes that new data in model updates is purely synthetic.
 In reality, if internet scrapes are used to create model update datasets, they will contain both synthetic and real data.
 Finally, we assume that model trainers use new scraped data for each model update but only reuse data from initial training.
 This assumption may limit the range of outcomes.

-\para{Broader Impacts.} If data-mediated interactions homogenize generative models, causing them to coalesce on certain viewpoints, this could lead to pervasive bias in AI-generated content.
-Peterson~\cite{peterson2025ai} discusses this possibility, but focuses on the narrowing effect of AI rather than homogenization across models.
-Recent work from Wenger and Kenett showed homogeneity across creative outputs from many LLMs, suggesting these homogenization effects may already be felt by models~\cite{wenger2025we}.
+\para{Broader Impacts.} If data-mediated interactions homogenize generative models, causing them to coalesce on certain viewpoints, this could lead to pervasive bias in AI-generated content.~\citet{peterson2025ai} discusses this possibility, while ~\citet{wenger2025we} showed homogeneity across creative outputs from many LLMs, suggesting these homogenization effects may already be felt by models.
 Much future study is needed to evaluate the extent to which data-mediated interactions fuel homogeneity (as opposed to other causes) and develop mitigations.

 \para{Conclusions and Future Work.} We provide a first look at possible outcomes of genAI models trained on each others' data and find mixed effects.
 Training on other models' data exposes models to concepts possibly missed in their own training data, but can homogenize model behaviors.
-Future work could consider additional nuances of interactions between models, explore how these interactions evolve in other modalities like image generation, and investigate whether fixed points (e.g. like the universal $\pi^2/6$ pathway of~\cite{dey2024universality}) exist under this paradigm.
+Future work could consider additional nuances of interactions between models, explore how these interactions evolve in other modalities like image generation, and investigate whether fixed points (e.g. like the universal $\pi^2/6$ pathway of~\citep{dey2024universality}) exist under this paradigm.